ProxeusApp/proxeus-core/docs/old_blogs.md

 We are driven by our ambition to be a key enabler in bringing blockchain to the mainstream, and act as a catalyst for the next generation of digitalization.
 More than just the technical future, we want to see a future digital environment where using blockchain is a natural as browsing the internet or sending emails.
 While Proxeus will be one of many tools to help accomplish this, we believe it will be an important one.

-‍
-Proxeus and WWF Switzerland put donation on the blockchain
+‍Proxeus and WWF Switzerland put donation on the blockchain
 ==========================================================

 June 20, 2018